changlinli/intro-to-technical-ai-safety-slides/reinforcement_learning/slides.md

 # The learned $Q$ or your learned policy can disagree strongly with the specified $R$

 + Just like image classification, $Q$ might be completely spurious
++ E.g. imagine a chess engine trained via RL with an underlying neural network with a single forward pass
+    * Return (i.e. Q) is a deep tree, so must be calculated by looking a variable number of moves "ahead"
+    * Single forward pass implies computation happens in constant time
+    * Therefore whatever strategy the neural net learns, it can't actually be looking a variable number of moves ahead!
+    * Instead the neural net learns a set of "intuitions/vibes" that correlate well with the actual high-return move that happens by looking e.g. 10 moves ahead, or at least correlates well in training
+    * But this reveals a fundamental difference between the reward function (a deeply iterative/recursive function) and the learned function (a constant time function), and this fundamental difference can hide pathological behavior!
+    * This fundamental difference is not simply a difference between constant time and variable time computation, just most obvious there
+         - More generally this is because we usually do not have a way of truly learning the optimal strategy, but only a strategy that has some correlation to the optimal strategy *in training*
+         - E.g. "detecting that you are in training and only cooperating with your user then, but betraying your user in production" correlates very well to the strategy of "always cooperating with your user" when you are in training!

 # We have two optimizers